davidpagnon/Sports2D/README.md

 We recommend to use the `on_click` method if you can afford a manual input.
 This lets the user handle both the person number and their order in the same stage.
 When prompted, select the persons you are interested in in the desired order.
 In our case, lets slide to a frame where both people are visible, and select the woman first, then the man.

+Otherwise, if you want to run Sports2D automatically for example, you can choose other ordering methods such as 'highest_likelihood', 'largest_size', 'smallest_size',  'greatest_displacement', 'least_displacement', 'first_detected', or 'last_detected'.

 ``` cmd
 sports2d --person_ordering_method on_click
 ```